-Since the 2010/11 Canterbury earthquakes, Akaroa has been hosting the majority of cruise ship arrivals to Canterbury.
-This amounts to approximately 70-74 days per season, when between 2,000-4,000 persons come ashore between 9am and 4pm when in port.
-This increased level of cruise ship arrivals has had significant impacts, both beneficial and detrimental, on Akaroa.
-Attitudes within the Akaroa community to hosting cruise ship arrivals appear to be divided, and has led to public debate in Akaroa about the issue.
-In response to this situation, Christchurch and Canterbury Tourism (CCT) commissioned this research project to assess the impact of cruise ship tourism on the Akaroa community.
 The research was undertaken in May 2013 after two 'post-earthquake' seasons in which the Port of Lyttelton was unable to host cruise ships because of earthquake damage.
-During the 2011/12 season Akaroa hosted 86 ships; while 86 cruise ships were also forecast for the 2012/13 season these were expected to bring more passengers.
+Since the 2010/11 Canterbury earthquakes, Akaroa has hosted the majority of cruise ship arrivals to Canterbury.
+This amounts to approximately 70-74 days per season, where between 2,000-4,000 persons come ashore between 9am and 4pm when in port.
+During the 2011/12 season Akaroa hosted 86 ships; while 86 cruise ships were also forecast for the 2012/13 season these were expected to bring 145,000 cruise passengers to Akaroa.
+Prior to this time, the Port of Lyttelton acted as the main cruise ship port in the Canterbury region.
+This increased level of cruise ship arrivals is claimed by some sections of the Akaroa community to have had a significant impact, both beneficial and detrimental, upon Akaroa township.
+This resident concern about the impact of cruise tourism growth in Akaroa has been expressed via a range of public fora, including newspaper articles and Letters to the Editor, and via several national television news reports.
+Attitudes within the Akaroa community to hosting cruise ship arrivals appear to be divided, particularly those which have been expressed via The Akaroa Mail Letters to the Editor section, and has led to public debate in Akaroa about the issue.
+In response to this situation, Christchurch and Canterbury Tourism (CCT) commissioned the current research project to assess the impact of cruise ship tourism on the Akaroa community.